jakesower/json-expressions/README.md

 JSON Expressions is built around several key principles:

 - **Serializable Logic**: Express complex computations as JSON that can be stored, transmitted, and versioned
+- **Deterministic**: All expressions produce consistent, predictable results - no randomness or side effects
 - **Composable**: Build complex logic by combining simple expressions using `$pipe`
 - **Extensible**: Easily add custom expressions through packs and custom definitions
 - **Safe Evaluation**: Controlled execution environment without the risks of `eval()`